Tidal barrage: Two-basin schemes

 Another form of energy barrage configuration is that of the dual basin type.
 With two basins, one is filled at high tide and the other is emptied at low tide.
 Turbines are placed between the basins.
 Two-basin schemes offer advantages over normal schemes in that generation time can be adjusted with high flexibility and it is also possible to generate almost continuously.
 In normal estuarine situations, however, two-basin schemes are very expensive to construct due to the cost of the extra length of barrage.
 There are some favourable geographies, however, which are well suited to this type of scheme.

 Tidal lagoon power

-Tidal pools are independent enclosing barrages built on high level tidal estuary land that trap the high water and release it to generate power, single pool, around 3.3W/m2.
-Two lagoons operating at different time intervals can guarantee continuous power output, around 4.5W/m2.
+Tidal pools are independent enclosing barrages built on high level tidal estuary land that trap the high water and release it to generate power, single pool, around 3.3 W/m2.
+Two lagoons operating at different time intervals can guarantee continuous power output, around 4.5 W/m2.

-Enhanced pumped storage tidal series of lagoons raises the water level higher than the high tide, and uses intermittent renewables for pumping, around 7.5W/m2. i.e. 10 × 10 km2 delivers 750MW constant output 24/7.
+Enhanced pumped storage tidal series of lagoons raises the water level higher than the high tide, and uses intermittent renewables for pumping, around 7.5 W/m2. i.e. 10 × 10 km2 delivers 750 MW constant output 24/7.

 These independent barrages do not block the flow of the river.